 - Install a modern flushing system that uses less water

 Modern flushes have dual levels so that you can short flush if you have just been for a wee.

 - Flush your toilet less

-This wont appeal to everyone, but if you have only been for a wee, you could not flush your toilet every other time or similar.
+This will not appeal to everyone, but if you have only been for a wee, you could not flush your toilet every other time or similar.

-- Don’t leave the tap running when you brush your teeth
+- Do not leave the tap running when you brush your teeth

 2 – 3 minutes of brushing your teeth equals a lot of water running down the drain needlessly!

 - Make sure there are no leaks anywhere

 This is self-explanatory, but you are responsible for water usage on your side of the meter, whether it is from a tap or a leak.
 If you have a small leak, the water loss could cost you hundreds of pounds.

 Is getting a water meter a smart choice?
 Only you will know, but if you have a large household you should really think carefully before making the leap.